LETTERS TO MILENA

 “Writing letters is actually an intercourse with ghosts… One can think about someone far away, and one can hold on to someone nearby.
 Written kisses never arrive at their destination; the ghosts drink them up along the way,” he concluded.

-MILENA Jesenská was
+Milena Jesenská was

 a journalist, a translator, a rebel, and a passionate romantic.
 The daughter of a conservative surgeon, Milena dropped out of medical school and partied all night with her friends, indulging in drugs and love and mingling with Prague’s circle of writers.
 She married Ernst Pollak, a Jewish literary critic, which put a permanent strain on her relationship with her father.